H40Q1/523_stock_predict/README.md

 ------------
  Folders
  * Data: folder of dataset
+ * Figures: folder of project plots
- * Overview: folder of project overview ipynb file
+ * Report: folder of project final report and presentation slides
  * Parameter Tuning: folder of ipynb file for parameter selection

  Files